 ART&CULTURE / 2021.11.28

-Shinsaibashi PARCO celebrated its first anniversary on November 20!
-With the anniversary slogan of "Re:Culture once again, Parco," the theme at the beginning of the opening, "Because of the COVID-19 pandemic, we value and express "art/culture" that stimulates sensibilities and "things" and "colorfulness."
-In order to return to Japan and excite Osaka and Shinsaibashi, the entire building is holding a first anniversary campaign.
+Shinsaibashi PARCO celebrated its first anniversary on November 20th!
+With the slogan of “Re:Culture once again, Parco.”, we value and express our original theme “Because we are in the era of the COVID-19 pandemic,” “things and things,” and “art/culture” that stimulates sensitivity.”
+In order to return to Osaka and Shinsaibashi, the whole building is holding a 1st anniversary campaign.

-So this time, I would like to introduce an exciting art event suitable for the start of the memorable first anniversary.
-Until new works by up-and-coming artists and popular exhibitions that swept the world.
-I tried to approach each charm!
+Therefore, this time, we will introduce an exciting art event suitable for the start of the memorable first anniversary.
+From new works by up-and-coming artists and popular exhibitions that have swept the world.
+I tried every attraction!

 • Photo